hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

 0 directories, 18 files
 ```

-#### Set up the local LLM
+#### Set up the local LLM model

-There are many LLM serving framework and tools that run various LLMs and provide a way to interact with those models to generate text.
-The [Text Generation Web UI (TGW)]( https://github.com/oobabooga/text-generation-webui) is one such tool based on [Gradio]( https://github.com/gradio-app/gradio/) that builds a web UI and supports many large language model format with OpenAI compatible APIs.
+The [Local AI GitHub repo](https://github.com/mudler/LocalAI) can be cloned and the code can be built in the workstation.
+The built Local AI binary can be used as a tool to serve the downloaded LLM model with OpenAI  compatible API endpoint.
+There are also many other LLM serving framework and tools that run various LLM models and provide a way to interact with those models to generate text.

+This section introduces the [Text Generation Web UI (TGW)]( https://github.com/oobabooga/text-generation-webui) tool and shows how to set up this tool to support the locally downloaded LLM model as AI backend.
+The TGW is a [Gradio]( https://github.com/gradio-app/gradio/) based tool that builds a web UI and supports many large language model format with OpenAI compatible APIs.

-Typing the following commands to install TGW:
+Typing the following commands to clone the TGW repo and install it: